ecklf/react-native-heroicons/README.md

 ## Usage

-react-native-heroicons can be used simply by importing the icon you want:
+import the icon you want:

 ```tsx
 import React from "react";